 In fact, with Operation V delayed and time being required for the movement of combat units, there was no choice but to change the schedule and move the all-out counteroffensive from late September to early October.
 The subsequent progress of the rescheduled counteroffensive operation was dramatically altered by a battle that took place in a distant corner of space, far from the combat airspace of both sides.

-On September 18, U.C.
-0079, the Zeon forces recorded the loss of three mobile suits in a small-scale space battle.
+On September 18, U.C.0079, the Zeon forces recorded the loss of three mobile suits in a small-scale space battle.
 This was not so unusual in itself, but the battle was the first appearance of the Federation Forces' RX mobile suits.
 This combat at Side 7 was the first battle of the Gundam and the White Base that won unparalleled fame in the ongoing war.
-The opposing Zeon forces were commanded by then-Lieutenant Commander Char Aznable of the Space Attack Force, also known as the Red Comet.
+The opposing Zeon forces were commanded by then-Lieutenant Commander Char Aznable of the Space Strike Fleet, also known as the Red Comet.
 In this battle, Char's forces helplessly lost three MS-06F Zaku II mobile suits and their pilots to an RX-78 operated by someone who was essentially a novice.

 Of course, this RX-78 should have been operated by a regular pilot, but they had all been killed in battle and the mobile suit ended up being piloted by a civilian who happened to be nearby.
 Likewise, the White Base was operated by a group of civilians under the command of an officer cadet.
 They were later recognized as its official crew, and this irregular decision was made by General Revil, the supreme commander of Operation V. It's said that the general saw the seeds of Newtype potential within these civilians.